msse-chem-280-2025/msse-chem-280-2025.github.io/day1/group-assignment.md

 - This should be a PR where you left review comments
 - Example: `https://github.com/msse-chem-280-2025/periodic-table/pull/456`

-**Note:** Your pull request does not need to be merged before these submission deadlines.
+**Note:** Your pull request does not need to be merged before you submit the URL on bCourses, but should be merged by tomorrow's class.

 ## Group Assignment 1 Rubric